 Identifying Ten Percent of Schools in Each Local Educational Agency

 The Open Enrollment Act also requires that no local educational agency (LEA) shall have more than ten percent of its schools on the list.
-However, when the LEA's number of schools is not evenly divisible by ten, the ten percent number of schools shall be rounded up to the next whole number of schools.The California Department of Education will count all schools in the LEA (except closed schools) as the LEA's total number of schools to determine the ten percent number.
+However, when the LEA's number of schools is not evenly divisible by ten, the ten percent number of schools shall be rounded up to the next whole number of schools.The California Department of Education will count all schools in the LEA (except closed schools and County Office of Education schools) as the LEA's total number of schools to determine the ten percent number.